1. When will I receive my tax bill?

 This fee is not related to a late payment.
-2022 Individual Personal Property Declaration postcards were mailed in January and March 2022.
-Declarations not completed before May 1, 2022, were subject to penalty.
+Individual Personal Property Declaration postcards are mailed in January and March.
+Declarations not completed before May 1, are subject to penalty.
 This penalty will range from $15 to $105 depending upon the assessed value of your account.
 If you have any questions about your Individual Personal Property Declaration, please contact the Jackson County Assessment Department as soon as possible: IPP@jacksongov.org or 816-881-1330.

 7. What if I do not receive a bill?

 The Department of Collection mails tax bills during November.
 If a tax bill is not received by December 8th, contact the Collector's Office at 816-881-3232 or check your account online.
 You can check the amount due and pay the bill at any time online at payments.jacksongov.org.
 Failure to receive a tax bill does not relieve the obligation to pay taxes.
 Taxes not paid in full on or before December 31 will accrue interest, penalties and fees.

 Telephones and email are staffed during regular business hours (8 a.m. to 5 p.m., Monday through Friday, excluding holidays observed by Jackson County).
 We experience high call volumes during November and December, so wait times on the phone can be long.
 Taxpayers are encouraged to refer to these FAQs when applicable or email at firstname.lastname@example.org.

 8. To whom do I make checks payable?